 In the Plateau Mont-Royal borough, the 25-34 age group is much more present, seniors aged 65 and over are the least present, tenants are the majority and the importance of immigrants especially from France and Portugal is undeniable.

-The Plateau is also home to the Lafontaine Park with its ponds, its fountain and its waterfalls, where bicycles are allowed, but where speed must be reduced and where priority must be given to pedestrians, wheelchairs, strollers and young cyclists.
+The Plateau is also home to the Lafontaine Park with its ponds, its fountain and its waterfalls.
+Bicycles are allowed in Parc Lafontaine, but speed must be reduced and priority must be given to pedestrians, wheelchairs, strollers and young cyclists.

 Once a working class neighborhood, the Plateau Mont-Royal borough with its posh and popular Mile-End area, is now considered the "coolest place in the world".

 Mordecai Richler a Quebecer and Jewish novelist was born and raised in the Mile-End while Michel Tremblay, a Quebécois novelist and playwright who often writes in "joual" was born and raised in Le Plateau Mont-Royal.

 The unofficial boundaries of the Mile-End are the Mount-Royal Avenue to the south, Van Horne Avenue to the north, Hutchinson Street to the west and St-Denis Street to the east

 In the Mile-End, each of the art galleries, designer workshops, boutiques and cafés play an important artistic role in an area known for its cultural atmosphere and for its many different and many popular artists, musicians, writers and filmmakers.